wrycu/StarWarsFFG-Enhancements/cypress/README.md

 Review the repository Actions permissions.

 1. Navigate to the repository > Settings > Actions > General
-2. Review all settings, specificcally "Fork pull request workflows from outside collaborators" (this is separate to our `requires-approval` environment)
+2. Review all settings, specifically "Fork pull request workflows from outside collaborators" (this is separate to our `requires-approval` environment)
 3. Consider hardening "Workflow permissions"